naveenkarakavalasa/docpipeline-framework/README.md

 Each document includes a `_ground_truth.json` with field-level annotations across 14 registry fields.
 License: CC BY 4.0.
 Full dataset also archived at: https://doi.org/10.5281/zenodo.20113972

+Additional document-type implementations (utility bills, quotes, packing slips, purchase orders, expense reports, service invoices, product catalogs) are included in the framework architecture.
+Public annotated corpora are being expanded incrementally and will be released in future versions.

 ## Requirements